 It's true, these elegant, French-inspired, Lemon and White Chocolate Pots de Crème come together so quickly you won't believe it!

-As fast as you can bring a cup of cream to a boil, throw in some white chocolate chips, pour the mixture into a bowl of egg yolks and sugar, add a splash of lemon juice and Limoncello** and mix it all together, you've just about got it done.
-Divide the mixture into small bowls, ramekins or jars and then place the little portions in a bain-marie (a fancy French word for a pan of hot water!).
+As fast as you can bring a cup of cream to a boil, throw in some white chocolate chips, pour the mixture into a bowl of egg yolks and sugar, add a splash of lemon juice and Limoncello and mix it all together, you've just about got it done!
+Divide the mixture into small bowls, ramekins or jars and then place the little portions in a pan of hot water (if you want to be fancy it's called a bain-marie in the culinary world, a fancy French word for a pan of hot water!).
 A stint in the oven and voila! - you're done!

-I fell in love with the lemon and white chocolate combination when I made these Lemon and White Chocolate Sugar Cookies several weeks ago, and couldn't wait to repeat this delicious flavor pairing.
-Since pots de crème is a favorite dessert here at The Café (we love these super-easy Chocolate Pots de Crème and also these crazy good Salted Caramel Pots de Crème), I thought we were due for a fun new version.
+I fell in love with the lemon and white chocolate combination when I made these Lemon and White Chocolate Sugar Cookies, and couldn't wait to repeat this delicious flavor pairing.
+Since pots de crème is a favorite dessert here at The Café I knew a new version would be well received.

-I call it an "all-season dessert", first of all because lemons are readily available all year round, but also because there are so many fun ways to dress up this little French-inspired delight.
-Add a raspberry or a beautiful strawberry for a colorful garnish.
-A slice or two of lovely green kiwi is a beautiful contrast to the the soft yellow hue of the pots de crème and a spoonful of jam or sweet cherry sauce is fabulous.
+- I call this an "all-season dessert", first of all, because lemons are readily available all year round, but also because there are so many fun ways to dress up this little French-inspired delight.

-I love to serve it with a drizzle of Limoncello Syrup, a dollop of freshly whipped cream and a sprig of fresh mint.
-Try it, I think you’ll love it too – but only if you have 10 minutes to spare!
+- I love to serve it with a drizzle of our Limoncello Syrup, (pictured below) a dollop of freshly whipped cream and a sprig of fresh mint.

 - 1 cup heavy cream